 Life Beyond Horses

 Horses are my passion, but my life also extends beyond the barn.
-In addition to my horse habit, I work full time for a mental health organization located in the beautiful–albeit wet–Pacific Northwest.
-I have a wonderful support group of family and friends, a Jack Russell Terrier, and other interests including reading, writing, and traveling.
-I dream of someday owning a horse farm.
+In addition to my horse habit, I work full time for a mental health organization located in the Pacific Northwest.
+I have wonderful family and friends, a Jack Russell Terrier, and other interests including reading, writing, and traveling.

 Stay in Touch!